duk3luk3/lerlacher.de/posts/snippets/2017-05-02-lua-array-tables.md

 ---
-title: Lua doesn't like you, or, a table is not a table
+title: Lua doesn't like you, or, a table is not always a table
 tags: lua, maygodhavemercy
 ---